 You Will Be in High Demand And Face Low Competition

 Another surprising aspect of the field of sexology?
 There are very few programs – in the US and globally – that train people to be sexologists.
-(The Somatica Institute is accredited by the American College of Sexologists International, and as such, Somatica-certified trainees will be able to practice as sexologists.)
+(As a certified Somatica Practitioner, you can get accredited by the American Board of Sexology, and as such will be able to practice as a sexologist.)

 Even though sex is one of our most universal needs, we are continually finding a lack of trained people in the profession to meet the demand.
 That means, just about anywhere you want to set up a practice, you will be in high demand, with very few competitors.